 How To Fix ” The selected disk has an MBR partition table.
 On EFI system, Windows can only be installed to GPT disks.”

-- The first option is to convert MBR disk to GPT (This will erase all the data from hard disk)
+- The first option is to convert the MBR disk to GPT (This will erase all the data from the hard disk)

 - Select the “Legacy” BIOS and run the existing MBR disk. ( It won’t delete data)